jardeldyonisio/teach_and_repeat/README.md

 # Teach and Repeat using Bézier Curves

-This repository implements a **teach-and-repeat** navigation system for mobile robots, enabling them to follow previously taught paths autonomously.
+This repository implements a **Teach and Repeat** (T&R) navigation system for mobile robots, enabling them to follow previously taught paths autonomously.

+## TODO
+- Create a ".yaml" file to configure:
+  - Define the robot model;
+  - Define lookahead parameters.
+- Use more than one Bézier curve to represent the path (B-splines).
+- Create launch files to define paths.

 ## Features
 - Supports path teaching and repetition using odometry and IMU, or a combination of map, odometry, and IMU.